 Kadirya High Back Mixed Upholstery Chair

-We’ve talked about the Kadirya Mixed Upholstery chair on more than one occasion.
-It’s an exceptional chair and would have ranked higher on our list if Kadirya had more substantial brand heft.
-As it stands, we don’t know if this company is going to be around in the long term, and because of that, while we love the design, we can’t give it a higher rating than we did.
+We’ve discussed the Kadirya Mixed Upholstery chair on more than one occasion.
+It’s an exceptional chair that would have ranked higher on our list if Kadirya had more substantial brand heft.
+However, we don’t know if this company will survive in the long term, so while we love the design, we can’t give it a higher rating than we did.

 It has its limitations, to be sure.
-It’s constructed from low-end materials, and as such, it won’t stand up well to the rigors of heavy daily use.
+It’s constructed from low-end materials so it won’t stand up well to the rigors of heavy daily use.
 Having said that, the mix of fabric and bonded leather is fabulous because the designers put fabric everywhere your body touches the seat and the seatback.

 That gives you the breathability of the fabric, combined with the luxuriant appearance of leather.
 Sure, it’s bonded leather, but given the modest price of the chair, that’s not a surprise.

 The only real weakness with the implementation is that the armrests are leather, rather than fabric.
-Given that bonded leather doesn’t age well, you can bet that the armrests will be the first place you start seeing wear and tear.
+Since bonded leather doesn’t age well, you can bet that the armrests will be the first place you start seeing wear and tear.

 Note that this chair’s seat height can be adjusted within the range of 18.7” to 22.2”, making it ideal for taller users, although the 250-pound weight limit puts obvious limitations on this.

-While it’s not the most luxuriantly padded of chairs, its well-implemented ergonomic features make it more comfortable than you might think.
+While it’s not the most luxuriantly padded chair, its well-implemented ergonomic features make it more comfortable than you might think.
 While this model isn’t for everyone, it’s an excellent choice for the right user and well worth considering—a delightfully inexpensive ergonomic chair.

 ObiWan Sales Grape Microfiber